 – Get a Physiotherapist check-up on a regular basis

-Before beginning any exercise program, it is advised that you visit with your Physiotherapist, especially if you have had a previous injury or musculoskeletal condition.
-Your Physiotherapist is trained to assess/evaluate your body and offer valuable advice to assist you in preventing winter sports injuries.
+Before beginning any exercise program, it is advised that you visit with your physiotherapist, especially if you have had a previous injury or musculoskeletal condition.
+Both Michael Christofis and Damian Parolin at Manjimup Physiotherapy are trained to assess/evaluate your body and offer valuable advice to assist you in preventing winter sports injuries.

-If unfortunately, you do sustain a winter sports injury, Michael Christofis should be your first port of call.
-He is trained to assess & treat musculoskeletal injury.
-No wonder all professional sporting teams have Physiotherapists on staff.
+If unfortunately, you do sustain a winter sports injury, physiotherapy should be your first port of call.
+No wonder all professional sporting teams have physiotherapists on staff.

 Call Manjimup Physiotherapy today on 9777 1048.
 All Covid-19 protocols are in place